gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Someone nudged Noxy's shoulder with their own.
 "Hey," Rash said, slipping between her and Sensy.
 "Where's the *tralpa*?
 Is he too afraid of the tiger to come out and say hello?
 Or has he been up all night studying again?"
 He mimed someone drinking from a bottle.

 "Ssh!"
-But he was right---the voice and hands of the king in Stale Remainders was nowhere to be seen.
+But he was right---the voice and hand of the king in Stale Remainders was nowhere to be seen.

 Indy thumped the brightly-painted speaker's drum again.
 "The Gifted has told me